isaactesta/portafolio/README.md

 The DEAP Project is a short project where I used EEG signals to try to find the localization of emotional response in patients.

+Most of my codes written for my Master's project have not been uploaded as they are being used for research that is currently ongoing, and for papers that are being written.

 Let me know if you have any questions.

 Isaac